symfony/symfony-docs/components/console/introduction.rst

 .. note::

-    By default, Windows command console doesn't support output coloring.
+    By default, the Windows command console doesn't support output coloring.
 The Console component disables output coloring for Windows systems, but if your commands invoke other scripts which emit color sequences, they will be wrongly displayed as raw escape characters.
 Install the free `ANSICON`_